Introduction

 Webex DI provides call control for back-office users.

-The call control for the agent phones is within the On-premise Cisco CCE solution.
+The call control for the agent phones is within the On-premises Cisco CCE solution.
 The Back office user phones are in Webex Calling Dedicated Instance and there is SIP trunk between these two as shown in the diagram.
-Partners can provision this SIP trunk and integrated with O-premise CCE applications/
+You can provision this SIP trunk and integrate with on-premises CCE applications.

 Integrating Webex CCE and Webex DI

-Webex CCE may be integrated with Webex DI through SIP trunk.
+Webex CCE can be integrated with Webex DI through SIP trunk.
 Webex CCE and Webex Calling DI are separate systems.
 Webex CCE solutions has its own Unified CM for call control.
-Partner/Customer can build a SIP trunk between the 2 clouds, but this traverses the customer network
+You can build a SIP trunk between the 2 clouds, but this traverses the customer network.

 CCE Location